 FACT: As noted in the video above, spiders cannot hear like humans do.
 They do not have eardrums and instead use the hair on their legs to feel vibrations.
-However, Jumping spiders seem to be able to hear not only through vibrations in their webs or solid surfaces, they also have the capability of hearing sounds through the air up to 3 meters away from themselves.
+However, Jumping spiders seem to be able to hear not only through vibrations in their webs or solid surfaces; they also have the capability of hearing sounds through the air up to 3 meters away.
 Scientists learned this by watching a jumping spider’s brain use auditory nerve cells.
-A pretty impressive finding when we consider jumping spiders brains are about the same size a a poppy seed.
+This is an impressive finding when we consider that a jumping spider’s brain is about the same size a poppy seed.

 Do Spiders Have Ears?
-Spiders don’t have ears, but they can “hear”.
-They use the little hairs over their bodies to detect vibrations (which is essentially “hearing”).
-As this video shows, Spiders just like most other beings find the saxophone unsettling (joke).
-What it shows is that the spider is at least “hearing” through its web (if not hearing the saxophone directly) as the saxophone is vibrating the air, which is vibrating the web, and we can see the spider reacting.
+Spiders don’t have ears, but they can “hear.”
+They use the little hairs over their bodies to detect vibrations, which is essentially “hearing.”
+As this video shows, the spider is “hearing” through its web (if not hearing an instrument like the saxophone directly) as the saxophone is vibrating the air, which is vibrating the web, and we can see the spider reacting.